 Once you have set the password, you will have to enter the password after the VAIO logo appears to start your computer.
-In this way, you can protect your computer from unauthorized access.
+The power-on password will allow you to protect your computer from unauthorized access.

 Adding the Power-on Password